gianvitocaleca/ingsw2022-AM44/README.md

 # Launching the game

 The game can be launched from a terminal.
 Both the Client and the Server can be launched from the same JAR.
+Because of the large filesize of the jar, we uploaded it at the link:

 ## Server